cjdbarlow/Part-One/creatinine_clearance.md

     * However, inulin is not produced by the body and so must be given by IV infusion
     This limits its clinical utility.
 * **Creatinine**
 Creatinine is a byproduct of muscle catabolism.
-Creatinine is used clinically to measure renal function because it is:
+    * Creatinine is used clinically to measure renal function because it is:
         * Produced at a relatively constant rate
         Factors affecting creatinine production include:
             * Race
             * Muscle mass
                 * Age
                 * Sex
             * Diet
         * Not metabolised
         * Freely filtered by the glomerulus
         * Minimally secreted
         This is a source of error with creatinine, especially as renal function deteriorates as a greater proportion of cleared creatinine will be secreted by the tubules, rather than filtered at the glomerulus.
         * Not reabsorbed

-GFR can be approximated by creatinine clearance, **provided both creatinine production and glomerular filtration are at steady-state** (a sudden drop in renal function will not result in an immediate rise in creatinine).
-This is given by the following equation:
+    * GFR can be approximated by creatinine clearance
+    **This is only true when both creatinine production and glomerular filtration are at steady-state**.
+        * A sudden drop in renal function will not result in an immediate rise in creatinine
+        * This is given by the following equation:
 $$GFR \approx Cl_{Cr} = {U_{[Cr]}.U_Q \over P_{[Cr]}}$$